raystack/dagger/docs/docs/guides/create_dagger.md

-# Create Dagger
+# Create a job

-This page contains how-to guides for creating a Dagger and configure it.
+This page contains how-to guides for creating a Dagger job and configure it.

 ## Prerequisites